MicrosoftDocs/cpp-docs/docs/parallel/concrt/parallel-diagnostic-tools-concurrency-runtime.md

 ms.workload: ["cplusplus"]
 ---
 # Parallel Diagnostic Tools (Concurrency Runtime)
-[!INCLUDE[vsprvs](../../assembler/masm/includes/vsprvs_md.md)] provides extensive support for debugging and profiling multi-threaded applications.
+Visual Studio provides extensive support for debugging and profiling multi-threaded applications.

 ## Debugging
  The Visual Studio debugger includes the **Parallel Stacks** window, **Parallel Tasks** window, and **Parallel Watch** window.
 For more information, see [Walkthrough: Debugging a Parallel Application](/visualstudio/debugger/walkthrough-debugging-a-parallel-application) and [How to: Use the Parallel Watch Window](/visualstudio/debugger/how-to-use-the-parallel-watch-window).